 Can you use press freedom to measure the worst dictatorships in the world?
 Yes and no. Using this metric is far from perfect, but it is one of the few ways in which freedoms are ranked.
 And for us at least this is better than other optics, such as economic freedom, which would lead to places like Hong Kong coming above Scandinavian countries.

-As for problems with this list, well a county such as Singapore will score highly, despite being a one-party state and for communist states the situation is more complicated still.
+As for problems with this list, well a country such as Singapore will score highly, despite being a one-party state and for communist states the situation is more complicated still.

 To read about Socialist Countries click here.